capricious-slingshot/liquid-refreshment/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The application is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).